Go Back

 Asparagus Egg Frittata

-This Asparagus Egg Frittata is a delightful dish filled with fresh asparagus and creamy ricotta, perfect for brunch or dinner.
+This Asparagus Egg Frittata is a delightful dish combining fresh asparagus and eggs, perfect for brunch.

 Prep Time 15 minutes